Ichthyophthirius multifiliis: Chemicals and medicines

 Various chemotherapeutants can be applied for the treatment of infected fish and infected fish farm systems but caution should always be observed during any treatment.
-Some drugs are toxic to certain fish species and any treatment method must take into account the species of fish (some will not tolerate certain medications).
-Malachite green was previously the drug of choice but, due to its carcinogenicity, this organic dye is now banned.
-Formalin when applied repeatedly (30–50 mg/L) will kill infective theronts and tomonts but, due to its carcinogenicity, other chemotherapeutants should be used.
+Some drugs are toxic to certain fish species and any treatment method must take into account the species of fish (some do not tolerate certain medications).
+Malachite green was previously the drug of choice but, due to its carcinogenicity, this organic dye is now banned in some countries.
+Formalin when applied repeatedly (30–50 mg/L) kills infective theronts and tomonts but, due to its carcinogenicity, other chemotherapeutants should be used.
 Copper-sulphate, methylene blue and potassium permanganate are effective but questionable from an environmental point of view.
-Copper may still be applied in some countries, but it is very easy to overdose with copper.
+Copper may still be applied in some countries, but it is easy to overdose with copper.
 The recommended dosage is 0.15-0.3 mg/L and the concentration should never exceed 0.4 mg/L. Copper is noticeably more toxic to fish in soft water than in hard water.
 Drugs such as metronidazole and quinine hydrochloride are effective as well, but require prescription from a veterinary authority.

 Environmentally friendly products include hydrogen peroxide and hydrogen peroxide releasing products such as sodium percarbonate and peracetic acid.
 These compounds can be added to the fish tank water and eliminate theronts and tomonts but do not affect the trophont stage in the fish skin.
 The toxicity of hydrogen peroxide is increased at higher temperatures.
-Sodium chloride when applied in a concentration of at least 7.5 g/L will inhibit production of infective theronts in tomocysts.
-When used in a concentration of 10 g/L over 14 days, the parasite can be totally eliminated from a recirculated fish farm system.
+Sodium chloride when applied in a concentration of at least 7.5 g/L inhibits production of infective theronts in tomocysts.
+When used in a concentration of 10 g/L over 14 days, the parasite can be eliminated from a recirculated fish farm system.

 Recently, a wide series of herbal extracts have been shown as effective, including garlic juice, which has a toxic effect on theronts and trophonts.
 Biological control has also demonstrated its potential.
 A lipopeptide secreted as a surfactant from the bacterium Pseudomonas H6 has been shown to kill theronts, tomonts and tomocysts.
 It is not toxic to fish, which suggests that future control can be based on environmentally friendly, natural products.